Invest in the best cross stitch accessories

 The next best thing to a long cross stitching session is upgrading your stash with a cool new accessory.
 The right product can make your stitching more comfortable, faster and more enjoyable.

-Whether you’ve been cross stitching for years, or are a total newbie looking to get started, there’s always an accessory that’ll make a difference to your next project.
+Whether you’ve been cross stitching for years or are a total newbie looking to get started, there’s always an accessory that’ll make a difference to your next project.

-In Gathered’s roundup of our favourite cross stitching accessories, we’ve mixed luxury buys with affordable options so you can identify the best pick to level up your hobby.
+In this round-up, we’ve mixed luxury buys with affordable options so you can identify the best pick to level up your hobby.
+Which will you choose to advance your cross stitch craft?

 12 best cross stitch accessories